internetstandards/Internet.nl/documentation/Installation.md

 Current install base is Django 3.2 LTS with Python 3.7.

+Note that previous installation instructions have been moved to a makefile.
+This prevents a lot of copy pasting of commands.

 The following instructions should work on most Debian-based systems.
 Tested on Ubuntu 18.04

 ## System requirements